28 May 2026

 Giveaway

-This giveaway is open to entrants in Australia and entries close at midnight AEST Sunday 24 May 2026.
+This giveaway has now closed.
+It was open to entrants in Australia and entries closed at midnight AEST Sunday 24 May 2026.
 The double passes will be emailed, enabling the lucky winners to plan and attend the screening from the opening day onwards.
 Thanks to Kismet Movies for the giveaway and good luck!

 Carpe Librum!